lauraset/Super-resolution-building-height-estimation/README.md

 ![figure](assets/Figure%2010.jpg)
     - The mean and std of building height in each urban center
 ![figure](assets/Figure%2011.JPG)

+## Predict other regions
+- Download sentinel-1 & sentinel-2 from the GEE
+- Download WSF

 ## Other files
 - Download sentinel-1 & sentinel-2 from the GEE platform